Frequently Asked Questions

 What is Lei Orgânica 1/2024?

-A 2024 amendment that changed when your residency clock starts — from the date your permit was issued to the date you applied.
-If you waited years for AIMA to process your card, that waiting time now counts toward your 5-year citizenship requirement.
+A 2024 amendment that changed when your **legal residency clock** starts — from permit issue date to **application date**.
+If you waited years for AIMA to process your card, that waiting time can count toward the residency period **when the permit is later approved**.

 What changed in France for residency in 2026?